evmcnb/quartz/content/Pearls/Pertussis.md

 **Management:**
 - Infants under 6 months should be admitted
 - A notifiable disease
-- **An oral macrolide (clarithromycin, azithromycin or erythromycin) is indicated if the onset of the cough is within the previous 21 days** to eradicate and reduce organism
+- **An oral macrolide (clarithromycin, azithromycin (5 days) or erythromycin) is indicated if the onset of the cough is within the previous 21 days** to eradicate and reduce organism
 - Co-trimoxazole second-line (not in those <6 weeks, increased risk of jaundice)
 - Household contacts should be offered prophylaxis
 - School exclusion: until 48 hours after starting antibiotics (or 21 days from symptom onset)